|

 corporate realities should manifest themselves, and thus lots of

+underlying conflict.
 We don't go to work for the culture and conflict.
 We

 go to work to get things done.
 Corporate culture and conflict are